GMHA Player Evaluation Policy (Guelph Minor Hockey Association)

 Code of Conduct

-During the tryout process, all players, parents, and Head Coaches are expected to adhere to the OMHA and GMHA Codes of Conduct, as well as the City of Guelph R-Zone Policy.
+During the evaluation process, all players, parents, and Head Coaches are expected to adhere to the OMHA and GMHA Codes of Conduct, as well as the City of Guelph R-Zone Policy.

-Any behaviour contrary to the codes will result in immediate expulsion from the tryout process.
+Any behaviour contrary to the codes could result in immediate expulsion from the evaluation process.

 GMHA Process for Selection of Non-Guelph Zone Players

-3. Coaches will be provided with clear expectations as to how any additional non-Guelph Zone players are to be used and how they are approved.
-The following criteria is provided for all non-Guelph Zone players, including the original 5 permitted:
+1. Coaches will be provided with clear expectations as to how any additional non-Guelph Zone / resident players are to be used.
+The following criteria is provided for all non-Guelph Zone players:

-• Non-Guelph Zone players must make a demonstrable improvement to the roster compared to the Guelph Zone players available. what is available from within our zone.
+· Non-Guelph Zone players must make a demonstrable improvement to the roster compared to the Guelph Zone players available.

-• In the case of players with similar skill sets, GMHA's priority is to promote Guelph Zone players over non-Guelph Zone players.
+· In the case of players with similar skill sets, GMHA's priority is to promote Guelph Zone / resident players over non-Guelph Zone/resident players.

-GMHA has communicated that prioritizing developing players from the Guelph Zone in the selection process is paramount when the ability level of our players is at the AAA level.
-However, GMHA will not encourage or promote the promotion of AA or below players who are not at the developmental ability suitable to play AAA hockey solely because they are from the Guelph zone.
+2. GMHA has communicated that prioritizing developing players from the Guelph Zone in the selection process is paramount when the ability level of our players is at the appropriate level.
+However, GMHA will not encourage or promote the promotion of players who are not at the developmental ability suitable to play at a higher level solely because they are from the Guelph zone.
 The priority is for players to participate at the level where they will continue to develop at the appropriate rate, and push for spots when the player is ready, not solely because there are spots available.

-It is the expectation of GMHA that our Representative Coaches select the most competitive team amongst the players available to them at tryouts
+It is the expectation of GMHA that our Representative Coaches select the most competitive team amongst the players available to them at evaluations.